APPENDIX 2 - DISABILITY GROUPS

 - loss of sight (not corrected by glasses or contact lenses)

-- loss of hearing where communication is restricted, or an aid used
+- loss of hearing where communication is restricted, or an aid to assist with, or substitute for, hearing is used

 - difficulty learning or understanding things.

 - shortness of breath or breathing difficulties that restrict everyday activities

 - chronic or recurrent pain or discomfort that restricts everyday activities

 - restriction in physical activities or in doing physical work